 There will be two types of emergency sanitary pad dispensers: ① a lever-system dispenser that offers free sanitary pads, and ② a coin dispenser that offers free sanitary pads upon insertion of a coin received at the Information Desk.
 The dispenser types to be used at each facility were determined based on countermeasures regarding the possibility of abuse.

 The “installation of emergency sanitary pad dispensers in public facility restrooms” is a matter that was continuously requested by citizens.
 This is reflective of the heightened social interest about public sanitary pad dispensers, as a direct outcome of the international trend and New York’s announcement regarding the “supply of free tampons in state schools.”
-A collection of citizens’ opinions from June showed that 92% (1,350 votes) responded “in favor to the installation of free sanitary pad dispensers in public facilities.”
+A collection of citizens’ opinions from June showed that 92% (1,350 votes) responded: “in favor of the installation of free sanitary pad dispensers in public facilities.”

 Seoul City plans to provide facilities with dispensers, sanitary pads, coins and posters for the pilot project.
 It will also collect data on daily sanitary pad use along with the citizens’ feedback in cooperation with the applicable facilities in order to undertake an analysis of the results at the end of the year.
 An operating manual will also be published and distributed by the end of the year to promote the installation of emergency sanitary pad machines.